Oliveralr/snaptweet/README.md

 4. Deploy [somewhere](https://www.digitalocean.com/), keep it running using [Forever.js](https://github.com/foreverjs/forever)
 5. Have fun!

-## New Release :godmode:
+## New Release!:godmode:

-This app has been rewritten to a new version of ECMASCRIPT and has been added some TypeScript features, the project work same as the original version. enjoy! :octocat:
+This app has been rewritten to a new version of ECMASCRIPT and has been added some [TypeScript](https://www.typescriptlang.org/) features, the project work same as the original version. enjoy! :octocat: